Categorisation of polymers

 Many high molecular weight polymers don’t need any test results to demonstrate they don’t have the skin sensitisation hazard characteristic.

-However you must have test results to prove that your high molecular weight polymer doesn’t have this hazard characteristic if it contains any high concern reactive functional groups, or, contains any moderate concern reactive functional groups (other than unsubstituted positions ortho and para to phenolic hydroxyl groups), with a combined functional group equivalent weight of less than 1,000g/mol.
+However, you must have test results to prove that your high molecular weight polymer doesn’t have this hazard characteristic if the human health exposure band for the introduction is 3 or 4 and the polymer contains any moderate concern reactive functional groups (other than unsubstituted positions ortho and para to phenolic hydroxyl groups), with a combined functional group equivalent weight of less than 1,000 g/mol.

 Acute toxicity (fatal or toxic) — Human health hazard band B